braze-inc/braze-docs/_docs/_hidden/private_betas/conversions_dashboard_v2.md

 The conversion details table includes one column for *Unique Recipients* and another for *Conversions* (rate and total count).

-- *Unique Recipients* is defined as the number of users who received a message through the selected channel within the report's date range.
+- *Recipients* is defined as the number of users who received a message through the selected channel within the report's date range.
 - *Conversions* are defined by the attribution method you selected when you set up the report.
 See the following sections for additional details on the [attribution methods](#attribution-methods).
+- *Conversion Rate (Recipients)* Calculated as: (Number of conversions) / (Number of recipients)
+- *Touches* are defined as the number of physical interactions or touchpoints with a message.
+Touches can include: Email Open and Email Click, Push Open, Content Card Click, In-App Message Click, SMS Delivery.
+- *Conversion Rate (Last Touch)* Conversions that give all credit to the last-touched or clicked message during the conversion window.
+Calculated as: (Number of conversions) / (Number of Touches)

 ![]({% image_buster /assets/img_archive/conversions2_details.png %}){: style="max-width:70%"}